How do I apply? When can I apply?

 Will I be assigned a faculty mentor upon starting fellowship?

 Yes!
 Upon starting your fellowship, you will be assigned a faculty mentor.
-At minimum, you will have a scheduled mentor meeting with them twice during the academic year, but the program encourages you to chat with them more often than that!
+At minimum, you will have a scheduled mentor meeting with them twice each academic year, but the program encourages you to chat with them more often than that!

 Your mentor will help you navigate your training program and be a point of contact for any questions or concerns you have along the way.

-See our Faculty and Staff page for a list of CCEP faculty mentors.
+See our Faculty and Staff page for a list of current CVD faculty mentors.

 What residency management platform does the program use?